 Welcome to the Division of Academic Affairs

 The Division is organized into colleges, with over fifty discipline-related departments, the University Library, academic support units, and central academic administrative offices.
-The Division also encompasses six central academic administrative offices.
-These are Academic Resources; EOP/Educational Opportunity Program; Faculty Affairs; Graduate Studies, Research and International Programs; Institutional Research and Planning; and Undergraduate Studies.
+The Division also encompasses six central academic administrative offices: Academic Resources and Planning, EOP/Educational Opportunity Program, Faculty Affairs, Research and Graduate Studies, Institutional Research, and Undergraduate Studies.

-Additionally, the following are major function and academic support areas within the Division: Admissions and Records, Articulation, Accreditation, Academic Advising, the Learning Resource Center, Research Centers and Institutes, CSUN at Channel Islands, CELT/Center for Excellence in Learning and Teaching, PACE/Program for Adult College Education, the Center for Community Service Learning, University Assessment, the University Honors Program, and the University Catalog.
+Additionally, the following are major function and academic support areas within the Division: Admissions and Records, Articulation, Accreditation, Academic Advising, the Learning Resource Center, Research Centers and Institutes, CELT/Center for Excellence in Learning and Teaching, the Center for Community Service Learning, University Assessment, the University Honors Program, and the University Catalog.

-The Department of Academic Resources and Planning provides support for the comprehensive resource needs of Academic Affairs.
-Department personnel assist with the development and management of annual budgets, administrative and fiscal policies and procedures, and enrollment planning.
-The department manages discretionary funds for the division, monitors utilization of instructional equipment and technology funds, and reports on allocations, expenditures, and key fiscal performance indicators for the division.
+Academic Resources and Planning provides support for the comprehensive resource needs of Academic Affairs.
+The office personnel assist with the development and management of annual budgets, administrative and fiscal policies and procedures, and enrollment planning.
+The office manages discretionary funds for the division, monitors utilization of instructional equipment and technology funds, and reports on allocations, expenditures, and key fiscal performance indicators for the division.

 Educational Opportunity Programs (EOP)